+Lake Sturgeon

-Lake Sturgeon - Lake sturgeon live in larger rivers and lakes, including Lake Erie.
+Lake sturgeon live in larger rivers and lakes, including Lake Erie.
 This is the only sturgeon species endemic to the Great Lakes basin and is the largest freshwater fish indigenous to that system.
 Their primary habitat is the bottoms of large, clean, freshwater rivers and lakes.
-Within a given "home range," lake sturgeon move from shallow to deeper waters in the summer, to shallow waters in the fall, and back to deeper waters in the winter (NatureServe
+Within a given "home range," lake sturgeon move from shallow to deeper waters in the summer, to shallow waters in the fall, and back to deeper waters in the winter (NatureServe 2014; PNHP

-2014; PNHP 2014b; USFWS 2014b).
+2014b; USFWS 2014b).

-Lake sturgeon typically occur near shore in 15-30 feet depths, though some larger adults have been found at depths of 140 feet.
+Lake sturgeon typically occur near shore in 15-30 ft depths, though some larger adults have been found at depths of 140 ft.
 Lake sturgeons are benthivores, feeding mainly on small invertebrates such as insect larvae, crayfish, snails, clams, and leeches obtained from the bottom.
 Feeding is accomplished by probing the sediments with the ends of sensitive barbels dragging lightly over the bottom.
 Upon contacting food, the tubular mouth is protruded and the food is sucked in along with sediments.
 The sediments are screened out through the gills with the food retained within the crop (NatureServe 2014; PNHP 2014b; USFWS 2014b).

 Lake sturgeon is an extremely long-lived species, not reaching sexual maturity until 7 to 25 years of age.
 Females spawn once every 4 to 9 years and males spawn once every 2 to 7 years.
-Spawning occurs over rocky shorelines (ledges or shoals) of lakes where wave action produces sufficient oxygen levels for developing eggs, or in the swifter portions of streams.
-Spawning occurs from early April to June, although spawning is temperature dependent (preferred temperature is 55 to 64° F).
-The black eggs stick to rocks and logs and hatch within 10 days.
-The tiny young are nourished by a yolk sac for another 10 to 20 days, then-like adults-they feed on small bottom-dwelling animals.
+Spawning occurs in water ranging from 1 to 15 ft deep, along rocky shorelines of lakes, in wave action over clean gravel shoals, rocky ledges and around rocky islands (USFWS 2015, MDNR 2015, NatureServe 2015, Scott and Crossman 1998).
+Spawning occurs from early April to June, although spawning is temperature dependent (preferred temperature is 53 to 64° F) (GLIMDS 2015; MDNR 2015; USFWS 2015, PNHP 2014b).
+The black eggs stick to rocks and logs and hatch in 5 to 10 days.
+The tiny young are nourished by a yolk sac for another 10 to 20 days, then-like adults-they feed on small bottom-dwelling animals (PNHP 2015).
+Within 12 -14 days of hatching, the fry are 1 inch long and have fully developed mouths and barbels (GLIMDS 2015).
 Growth rate of lake sturgeons varies throughout its range and depend on the temperature, food availability, and water quality (NatureServe 2014; PNHP 2014b; USFWS 2014b).